pgailinas/videoqa-representation-comparison/README.md

-# Comparing Pretrained and Autoencoder-Based Video Representations for VideoQA
+# Comparing Pretrained and Autoencoder-Based Representations for VideoQA

 This project investigates self-supervised representation learning for Video Question Answering (VideoQA) using the NExT-QA benchmark dataset and the Qwen2-VL-7B multimodal foundation model.